EGI-Federation/documentation/content/en/users/aai/check-in/vos/_index.md

 ```

 {{% alert title="Info" color="info" %}}
-"ID" field of `Person` json object represents the Id of the User(Person)
+"ID" field of `Person` json object represents the "ID" of the User(Person)
 in Check-in Registry database.
 It can easily found from the URL of the CO Person
 Canvas View.
 {{% /alert %}}